 Prepare for Upfront Costs

-Online work is unique in that you’ll have to provide your own equipment.
+Online work is unique in that you often have to provide your own equipment.
 In some cases, having a computer and WiFi is enough.
 With a couple of the options listed below, you’ll be set as long as you have a laptop/desktop and internet access.
 For others, you will need specific equipment.
-Online call centers, for example, require you have a headset of your own.
+Online call centers, for example, require you to have a headset of your own.

-Another way to spot a scam is if the internet-based job requires you to pay them directly before you start.
+Another way to spot a scam is if the internet-based job requires you to spend money directly before you start.
 A scammer could also require you to pay for work training.
 Legit companies don’t usually charge for training.
 If additional equipment costs are part of the deal, most legitimate companies will pay for the tools you need.

 Your goal here should be to start earning extra money from home quickly.
 Learning how to start an online business should not cost you a fortune.
 You can earn good money and make an honest online income without breaking any laws.
 Most of the methods described in this article do not require you to spend money in order to start making money in your spare time.